microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 # Change log of default runtime image
+## Runtime image
-In Azure Machine Learning prompt flow, the execution of flows is facilitated by using runtimes.
-Within the Azure Machine Learning workspace, a runtime serves as computing resource that enable customers to execute flows.

-A runtime includes a pre-built Docker image (users can also provide their own custom image), which contains all necessary dependency packages.
+In Azure Machine Learning prompt flow, runtime provides the environment to execute flows.
+The default runtime includes a pre-built Docker image, which contains all necessary dependent packages.

+### Pull image
-This Docker image is continuously updated, and here we record the new features and fixed bugs of each image version.
-The image can be pulled by specifying a runtime version and execute the following command:
+The image can be pulled by specifying a runtime version and executing the following command:
 ```
 docker pull mcr.microsoft.com/azureml/promptflow/promptflow-runtime-stable:<runtime_version>
 ```

+### Check image version
 You can check the runtime image version from the flow execution log:
 ![img](../../media/cloud/runtime-change-log/runtime-version.png)

+## Change log
+Default runtime image is continuously updated, and here we record the new features and fixed bugs of each image version.
+### 20240124.v3

+#### New features
+- Support downloading data from Azure Machine Learning registry for batch run.
+- Show node status when one line of a batch run times out.

+#### Bugs fixed
+- Fix the bug that exception raised during preparing data is not set in run history.
+- Fix the bug that unexpected exception is raised when executor process crushes.

-## 20240116.v1
+### 20240116.v1

-### New features
+#### New features
 NA

-### Bugs fixed
+#### Bugs fixed
 - Add validation for wrong connection type for LLM tool.

-## 20240111.v2
+### 20240111.v2

-### New features
+#### New features
 - Support error log scrubbing for heron jobs.

-### Bugs fixed
+#### Bugs fixed
 - Fixed the compatibility issue between runtime and promptflow package < 1.3.0